Harmonia: End-to-End RAG Serving Optimization: Background and Motivation

 \subsection{Retrieval-Augmented Generation}

-Retrieval-Augmented Generation (RAG)~\cite{lewis2020pre} is a technique that enhances the capabilities of a Large Language Model (LLM) by supplementing it with an external, indexed knowledge base.
+Retrieval-Augmented Generation (RAG)~\cite{lewis2020pre} enhances the capabilities of a Large Language Model (LLM) by supplementing it with an external, indexed knowledge base.
 In a typical RAG setup, a user query triggers the retrieval of relevant documents or data from this external source.
 The retrieved content is incorporated into a prompt and passed to the LLM (or another generative model, such as a multi-modal model) to generate a response.
 This augmentation improves accuracy and mitigates hallucinations.

-Unlike standard LLM serving~\cite{kwon2023efficient, agrawal2023sarathi, mei2024helix}, RAG systems involve multiple interconnected components.
-In this paper, we refer to the ordered sequence of these components as the {\em RAG pipeline}.
-Figure~\ref{fig:rag_pipeline} illustrates a schematic of typical components a query might go through in a RAG pipeline and their configuration parameters.
+Unlike standard LLM serving~\cite{kwon2023efficient, agrawal2023sarathi, mei2024helix}, RAG systems involve multiple components.
+Figure~\ref{fig:rag_pipeline} illustrates the diverse components a query might traverse in a RAG workflow, spanning retrieval, optional reranking and filtering, prompt construction, and GPU-backed decoding.

-\paragraph{Problem statement.} The goal of a RAG serving system is to allocate resources to different pipeline components (which includes replicating some of them) and partition work (across replicas) so as to \emph{maximize throughput} and \emph{minimize SLO violations} for requests while operating under bounded RAG pipeline resources (e.g., CPUs, GPUs, and memory).

-Achieving this goal is challenging for three reasons -- evolution, heterogeneity, and unpredictability -- which we discuss in the following subsections.